String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

 In its natural habitat, the plant grows as a trailer, with stems trailing on the ground, rooting where they touch and forming dense mats.
 It is found growing in the shaded conditions growing under other plants and rocks.
 It is among the popular string of plants and one of the best hanging succulent plants for the home or office.

+Yes.
 String of Watermelons like other Senecio species is toxic to humans and pets as outlined by ASPCA.
 If ingested, it can cause drooling, vomiting, diarrhea and lethargy.
 Contact with the plant sap may cause skin irritation or skin rash in sensitive skin therefore, always wear gloves when handling the plant.
-Keep it away from the reach of children and pets to avoid mishaps.
+Keep it away from the reach of children, cats and dogs to avoid mishaps.

 Where to Buy

-String of Raindrops Plants are beautiful plants to add to your collection.
+String of Watermelons Plants are beautiful plants to add to your collection.
 You may obtain these plants online from Etsy (Link to Etsy).

-String of Watermelons Plant (Senecio herreanus) blossoms in bright light with 4-6 hours of direct sunshine, moderate warmth of 20-270C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents soils coupled with monthly feeding during the growing season.
+To care for String of Watermelons Plant indoors, give it bright light with 4-6 hours of direct sunshine, moderate warmth of 20-270C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.

-Curio herreanus requires pruning to keep the plant neat, to reduce pest and disease infestations and rejuvenate growth.
+Senecio herreanus care requires pruning to keep the plant neat, to reduce pest and disease infestations and rejuvenate growth.
 Repotting is only needed when the plant has become pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 String of Watermelons Plant, Senecio herreanus, Curio herreanus